MEOL (Y), Y4, Y3, Y2 & Y1 CoCs are still available until 2021!

 Yard & refitting time is accepted as yacht service, but is limited to 90 days.
 This cannot be counted towards actual sea service.

-Actual sea service must be in the engine department onboard yachts.
+Actual sea service must be in the engine department onboard yachts, and is only applicable when you are actually at sea, on passage.
 A minimum of 4 hours or working duty in 24 hours would count as 1 full day of actual service.

 Sea Service Verification Process – please click here to read about new regulations.